nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `Taskmania` program and the **Actor** is the `user`, unless specified otherwise)

- (A member refers to a member of a team in one of the projects managed by the team leader( `user` ))

-#### **Use case: Delete a project**

-**MSS**

-1. User requests to list projects
-2. Taskmania shows a list of projects
-3. User requests to delete a specific project in the list using the index of the project in the list
+#### System: Project Profile Tracking System (PTS)

+**Use Case: UC1 - Create New Project**

+**Actor:** Project Team Leader

+**MSS:**

+1. Team leader creates a new project profile.
+2. PTS asks for the details of project such as project name, project due date and project team members.
+3. Team leader keys in the details.
-4. Taskmania deletes the project
+4. PTS stores the project profile into the data file.

 Use case ends.

 **Extensions**

-* 2a.
-The list is empty.
+ * 3a.
+The given details are not valid.
+   * 3a1.
+PTS shows an error message.

 Use case ends.

+**Use Case: UC2 - Edit Existing Project Profile**

+**Actor:** Project Team Leader

+**Precondition:** The project profile to be changed is existing.

+**MSS:**
+1. Team leader chooses to edit a project profile.
+2. PTS asks for the name of the project which project profile is to be edited.
+3. Team leader keys in the name of the project.
+4. PTS asks for the new infomation of project such as project name, project due date and project team members.
+5. Team leader keys in the details.
+6. PTS stores the team member's profile into the data file.

+Use case ends.

+**Extensions**

  * 3a.
-The given index is invalid.
+The given name is not found.
    * 3a1.
-MainCatalogue shows an error message.
+PTS shows an error message.

-      Use case resumes at step 2.

-#### **Use case: Add a project**

-**MSS**

-1. User requests to add a new project to Taskmania.
-2. Taskmania adds the project.
-3. Taskmania displays a success message.

 Use case ends.

+  * 5b.
+The given information is not valid.
+    * 5b1.
+PTS shows an error message.

+Use case ends.

+#### System: Team Members Tracking System (TMTS)

+**Use Case: UC3 - Add Team Members**

+**Actor:** Project Team Leader

+**MSS:**

+1. Team leader create a new team member profile.
+2. TMTS asks for the details of the team member such as name, phone number and email address.
+3. Team leader keys in the details.
+4. TMTS stores the team member's profile into the data file.

+Use case ends.

 **Extensions**

-* 2a.
-User input for project attributes are incorrect.
+ * 3a.
+The given details are not valid.
-  *2a1.
-Taskmania displays an error message.
+   * 3a1.
+TMTS shows an error message.
-  *2a2.
-Taskmania requests user to try again with correct values.

-  Use case resumes at step 1

 Use case ends.

-**Use case: Edit a project**

-**MSS**

-1. User requests to list projects
-2. Taskmania shows a list of projects
-3. User requests to edit a specific project in the list using the index of the project in the list, providing the fields to change
-4. Taskmania edits the project
-5. Taskmania displays a success message.
+**Use Case: UC4 - Update Team Members**

+**Actor:** Project Team Leader

+**Precondition:** The team member's profile to be changed is existing.

+**MSS:**

+1. Team leader chooses to edit a team member's profile.
+2. PTS asks for the name of the team member whose profile is to be edited.
+3. Team leader keys in the name of the team member.
+4. TMTS asks for the new information of team member such as name, phone number and email address.
+5. Team leader keys in the details.
+6. TMTS stores the team member's profile into the data file.

 Use case ends.

 **Extensions**

-* 2a.
-The list is empty.
+ * 3a.
+The given name is not found.
+   * 3a1.
+PTS shows an error message.

 Use case ends.

+  * 5b.
+The given information is not valid.
+    * 5b1.
+TMTS shows an error message.

+Use case ends.

+**Use Case: UC5 - View Team Member On The Task**

+**Actor:** Project Team Leader

+**Precondition:** The team member's profile and the task are existing.

+**MSS:**

+1. Team leader chooses to view the profile of the task assignee.
+2. TMTS asks for the task number.
+3. Team leader keys in the task number.
+4. TMTS shows the profile of the task assignee.

+Use case ends.

  * 3a.
-The given index is invalid.
+The given task number is not found.
    * 3a1.
-Taskmania shows an error message.

-      Use case resumes at step 2.

- * 3b The given input by user is invalid.

-   * 3b1.
-Taskmania shows an error message.
+TMTS shows an error message.

-     Use case resumes at step 2.

-**Use case: Add a member to a project**

-**MSS**

-1. User requests to list projects.
-2. Taskmania shows a list of projects.
-3. User requests to open a project using an index
-4. Taskmania opens the project
-5. User requests to add a member to the project
-6. Taskmania adds teammate to the project

 Use case ends.

-**Extensions**

- * 4a The given index is not valid

-   * 4a1.
-Taskmania shows an error message.

-     Use case resumes at step 3.

- * 5a The given input for member's attributes are not valid

-   * 5a1.
-Taskmania shows an error message, showing appropriate input for adding a new member

-     Use case resumes at step 4.

 #### System: Project Management System (PMS)
 **Use case: UC6 - Start the project**